reactive-python/reactpy-django/docs/features/hooks.md

 ## Use Mutation

-The `use_mutation` hook is used to modify ORM objects.
+The `use_mutation` hook is used to modify Django ORM objects.

 === "components.py"